-- Buses, vans, or other paratransit vehicles; - Radios and communications equipment; - Passenger shelters, bus stop signs, and similar passenger amenities; - Wheelchair lifts, ramps, restraints and related vehicle modifications; - Operational support such as computer hardware/software; - Maintenance and/or service vehicles; - Preventive Maintenance; - Vehicle rehabilitation where candidate vehicles meet the extended useful life and rehabilitation cost limits established by the KYTC/OTD; - Construction or rehabilitation of transit facilities including design, engineering and land acquisition; - Construction of or improvements to park-and-ride lots where such facilities are served by public transportation or ridesharing modes that are a form of public transportation; - Equipment: defined as an article of nonexpendable, tangible personal property with a useful life of more than one year and an acquisition cost that equals or exceeds the lesser of the capitalization level established by the governmental unit for financial statements purposes or \$5,000; 6 - Purchase of used equipment with the prior approval of the KYTC/OTD.
+- Buses, vans, or other paratransit vehicles; - Radios and communications equipment; - Passenger shelters, bus stop signs, and similar passenger amenities; - Wheelchair lifts, ramps, restraints and related vehicle modifications; - Operational support such as computer hardware/software; - Maintenance and/or service vehicles; - Preventive Maintenance; - Vehicle rehabilitation where candidate vehicles meet the extended useful life and rehabilitation cost limits established by the KYTC/OTD; - Construction or rehabilitation of transit facilities including design, engineering and land acquisition; - Construction of or improvements to park-and-ride lots where such facilities are served by public transportation or ridesharing modes that are a form of public transportation; - Equipment: defined as tangible personal property (including Information Technology (IT) systems) having a useful life of more than one year and a per-unit acquisition cost that equals or exceeds the lesser of the capitalization level established by the recipient for financial statement purposes or as defined in 2 CFR 200.1 (currently \$10,000).
+Equipment includes rolling stock, IT systems (compare the definitions of "Computing Devices," "Information Technology Systems," and "Supply"), and all other such property used in the provision of public transit service.; 6 - Purchase of used equipment with the prior approval of the KYTC/OTD.
 The project must substantiate that the proposed purchase price represents fair market value and that the equipment is in sound working condition so the project can anticipate a reasonable period of remaining useful life and meet the requirements of the Americans with Disabilities Act; - Facilities to provide access for bicycles to public transit facilities or equipment for transporting bicycles on public transit vehicles; - Lease of equipment or facilities when leasing is more cost effective than purchase (when lease of equipment or facilities is treated as a capital expense the state will establish criteria for determining cost effectiveness, including non-economic factors such as management efficiency, availability of equipment, and staffing capabilities borrowing on guidelines stipulated in 49 CFR Part 639.